-There’s something so comforting about the smell of homemade bread drifting through the kitchen.
-I often bake a batch of homemade rolls or sweet rolls over the weekend.
+There's something so comforting about the smell of homemade bread drifting through the kitchen.
+I often bake a batch of homemade rolls, Hawaiian Rolls or cinnamon rolls over the weekend.
 This weekend I made both!
 A batch of Peach Pie Cinnamon Rolls were just the ticket for breakfast!

 These rolls were soft and light and the flavors of the buttermilk and ranch dressing really shine through.
 They were the perfect compliment to our Sunday Pot Roast dinner.

 I will admit the rolls came out of the oven a bit before I had the roast and gravy ready and I just couldn't wait to try them.